jeanchristopheruel/Sam2-Container/README.md

 # 🚀 Segment Anything 2.0 Docker Container

-Welcome to the official Docker container for the **Segment Anything 2.0** project by Facebook Research!
+Easily build and launch a Docker container for the **Segment Anything 2.0** project by Facebook Research!
 This repository offers a streamlined way to set up and run the project in a consistent environment, eliminating worries about dependencies and configurations.

 ## 🔧 Prerequisites

 Ensure you have Docker installed on your machine before getting started.
-You can download it from the [official Docker website](https://www.docker.com/products/docker-desktop).

 ## 🚀 Getting Started